Alophox/Anesterian-Research-Conclave/README.md

 I'll post a new version soon with patch notes from the last version(includes mini platform since I apparently forgot to make that too).
 Also getting rid of the temporary project name from the folder.

 ## Installation
-Check for the zip under the release you want to download <a href="https://github.com/Alophox/Anesterian-Research-Conclave/releases">here</a>, and move it into the Foreign Mods folder; you might need to unzip it, I haven't tried.
+Check for the zip under the release you want to download <a href="https://github.com/Alophox/Anesterian-Research-Conclave/releases">here</a>, and move it into the Local Mods folder(Foreign does not currently work); you might need to unzip it, I haven't tried.
 The Main menu in ATS has a button on the bottom right that will open your local file explorer directly there.
 From there, Start (or restart) ATS.
 There will be mod warnings about mesh "" being missing; these are expected and can be ignored.
 Eventually I'll clean them up but for now they are harmless.

 ## Using the mod